qvanphong/calibre-opds-obsidian/README.md

 See https://github.com/obsidianmd/obsidian-api

 ## TODO
-[ ] when apply theme, use the background color for the container element too [ ] Fix incorrect total page number when switch from 1 column to 2 columns [ ] Fix the back/navigation button for calibre-web browsing UI [ ] Add book cover for books
+- [ ] when apply theme, use the background color for the container element too
+- [ ] Fix the back/navigation button for calibre-web browsing UI
+- [ ] Add book cover for books
-[ ] Highlight implementation
+- [ ] Highlight implementation